Six years ago, I travelled over 4000 kilometres to study advanced nature awareness strategies with some of the best naturalists in the modern world.

 With practice you can also learn to reduce your impact by moving more consciously and not invading the personal space of wild animals, but don’t be too hard on yourself if you notice that many creatures are still scared of you.
 It’s just part of being human.

 Here’s a video I made about how questions make you better at tracking & nature awareness…

 Other Questions To Ask About Nature:

-There are literally dozens of other great questions you could ask about everything from the weather to the moon phases that will help you tune you in more deeply with nature.
+There are literally hundreds of other great questions you could ask about everything from the weather to the moon phases that will help you tune you in more deeply with nature.